 IT is now twelve years since the first edition of the Organon of Medicine appeared in this country.
 Since that period, the number of Homeopathic physicians in the United States has more than doubled every four years.
-This increase has been gradual, sometimes more, and at others less rapid, but always without interruption ; and at no time, neither in this country nor in Europe, has there been any retrogression from the ground gained.
-However, there have never been wanting those who asserted that Homeopathy was on the decline, and indeed was dead; which reminds us of the old adage, that when a man is said to be dead, he has usually the promise of a long life.
+This increase has been gradual, sometimes more, and at others less rapid, but always without interruption ; and at no time, either in this country or in Europe, has there been any retrogression from the ground gained.
+However, there have never been wanting those who asserted that Homœopathy was on the decline, and indeed was dead; which reminds us of the old adage, that when a man is said to be dead, he has usually the promise of a long life.
 Other opponents have entertained great hopes, when they have learned that the adherents of our school are divided into different parties.
-This is like the friends of royalty in Europe, predicting the downfall of republican institutions in this country, because there are here various political parties.
+This is much the same as if the friends of royalty in Europe should augur the downfall of our republican institutions, because there are among us various political parties.
 Among so large a number of physicians, it is quite natural that different opinions should be entertained and promulgated, and even that partisan conflicts should arise.
-But against the stubborn adherents of the old-school doctrines, these various parties stand united as the varied wings of one common army.
+But all these several parties stand combined against the faithful adherents of the institutions of the middle ages, as the varied wings of our common army.

-All Homeopathic physicians are united under the banner of the great law of cure, similia similibus curantur; however they may differ in regard to the theoretical explanation of that law, or the extent to which it may be applied.

-All Homeopathic physicians also acknowledge that provings upon the healthy are indispensable in ascertaining the unknown curative powers of drugs.

-And finally : all Homeopaths concur in giving but one medicine at a time, never mixing different drugs together under the absurd expectation that each will act according to their dictum.
+- I. All Homeopathic physicians are united under the banner of the great law of cure, similia similibus curantur; however they may differ in regard to the theoretical explanation of that law, or the extent to which it may be applied. - II.
+All Homeopathic physicians acknowledge that provings upon the healthy are indispensable in ascertaining the unknown curative powers of drugs. - III.
+Finally : all Homœopaths concur in giving but one medicine at a time, never mixing different drugs together under the absurd expectation that each will act according to their dictum.
 This is the glorious tri-colour of our school, which will make the circuit of the world, and in these we are as the heart of one man.

 It is not a little gratifying to find, that all the recent discoveries in Chemistry and Physiology, serve to confirm and establish the principles of our system, while they contradict the usual pathological opinions of the day.
-The wonderful discoveries in Pathological Anatomy, in ascertaining the material and chemical changes produced by disease and medicines, while they are a valuable addition to our knowledge, serve only to engender in the old school such doctrines as "Young Physic," according to which the patient is scientifically informed of the nature of his disorder, and gravely left to the efforts of nature.
-Even the Water Cure, is only the servant of the doctrine of Hahnemann, cleansing and renovating the house to be occupied by us.
+The wonderful discoveries in Pathological Anatomy, in ascertaining the material and chemical changes produced by disease and medicines, while they are a valuable addition to our knowledge, serve only to engender in the old school such doctrines as "Young Physic;" according to which the patient is scientifically informed of the nature of his disorder, and gravely left to the efforts of nature.
+Even the Water Cure is only the servant of the doctrine of Hahnemann, cleansing and renovating the house to be occupied by us.